elliot-forty-two/TrackerTrainer/index.md

 ## Points!

-Roller derby is a game in which nothing ever happens in isolation, and a toller derby official must be skilled at processing multiple information streams simultaneously.
+Roller derby is a game in which nothing ever happens in isolation, and a roller derby official must be skilled at processing multiple information streams simultaneously.

-In additions to tracking the pack location, you must also attempt to count the score.
+In addition to tracking the pack location, you must also attempt to count the score.

 Points appear in the middle of the screen in the forms of stars.
 1 star = 1 point.

-Keep a running total of the points that are amassed over the course of the animation.
+Keep a running total of the points that are amassed over the course of the game.

 The point total is reset to zero when you see the curved arrow symbol.